 This workshop brings together all relevant V&A and Regulatory stakeholders in seeking solutions to the challenges of aligning Regulatory and Reimbursement strategies in Europe.
-In this quest for, most effective and pragmatic solutions for accelerating availability of medicines to patients in need, the agenda will use case studies and panel discussions.
-The event will also cover implications for Global development programmes, where additional complexities lies.
+In this quest for, most effective and pragmatic solutions for accelerating the availability of medicines to patients in need, the agenda will use case studies and panel discussions.
+The event will cover the state of play experience from REA pilots and potential development post-2020 surrounding joint clinical assessments (JCAs).
+We will also discuss current challenges and gaps in PLEG and other implications for Global development programmes, where additional complexities lie.

 The workshop builds on the EMA-EUnetHTA work programmes and have key opinion leaders from both sides involved.

 Parallel consultation, Scientific Advice & Early Dialogue – learnings from the past and shaping the future